 Senator Paul Bettencourt has announced the filing of Senate Bill 2519, a legislative proposal designed to bolster taxpayer and voter protections in Texas.
 This bill serves as the Senate counterpart to Representative Troxclair’s Texas Taxpayers & Voters Defense Act (House Bill 3879).
 The announcement was made through a press release.

-According to the Texas Legislature, SB 2519 seeks to impose restrictions on the use of ad valorem tax revenue and bond financing by local governments within the state.
-The bill defines "materially deviate" as significant alterations in project purpose, financing, costs, or scope from what voters initially approved.
-It provides property owners with the right to seek an injunction against tax collection if a taxing unit deviates materially from its said purpose and allows for refunds if they succeed in court.
-Additionally, SB 2519 prohibits using maintenance and operations (M&O) tax revenue increases to repay public securities and restricts municipalities from pledging ad valorem tax revenue for such payments.
-If passed, these provisions would take effect immediately or on September 1, 2025.
+The bill also defines "materially deviate" as significant alterations in project purpose to financing, costs, or scope from what voters approved.
+It provides taxpayers with the right to seek an injunction against tax collection if a taxing unit deviates materially from its said purpose and allows for refunds if they succeed in court.

 Bettencourt explained that he filed SB 2519 to address concerns regarding a new financing method that bypasses traditional bond requirements.
-Unlike conventional bonds with voter-approved debt limits, this method relies on an annually approved M&O tax increase, allowing indefinite tax hikes without further voter input.
+Unlike conventional bonds with voter-approved debt limits, this method relies on an annually approved M&O tax increase, allowing indefinite tax hikes without additional voter input.

 Senator Bettencourt represents Senate District 7 in West Harris County and holds several key positions within the Texas Senate.
 He is Chair of the Senate Committee on Local Government and serves on other committees including Finance, Education, and Criminal Justice.
 Appointed by Lt.
 Governor Patrick to the Redistricting Committee, he also served as Chair of the Senate Republican Caucus from 2016 to 2021.
 A graduate of Texas A&M University with a Bachelor of Science in Industrial Distribution, Bettencourt is also President and CEO of a Houston-based tax consulting company.